codefresh-io/docs.codefresh.io/_docs/new-helm/using-helm-in-codefresh-pipeline.md

 1. install: Installs the Helm chart into a Kubernetes cluster.
 This is the default mode, if a mode is not explicitly set.
 1. push: Packages the Helm chart and pushes it to the repository.
-1. authentication: Sets up authentication, and adds one or more repos to the helm.
+1. authentication: Sets up authentication, and adds one or more Helm repos.
 This is useful if you want to write your own helm commands using the freestyle step's `commands` property, but you still want the step to handle authentication.

 The operation mode is set by the `action` field, where the value can be `install`/`push`/`auth`.